 This type of attack can happen on a local level.
 Local attackers can exploit such a flaw to bypass specified security restrictions and perform malicious activities.
 Such vulnerability in Windows Kernel was disclosed by Microsoft on May 12, 2015.
 The update that was released to patch it is KB 3050514.
 In Microsoft’s language, “the vulnerability could allow security feature bypass if an attacker logs on to an affected system and runs a specially crafted application”.

-This security update for the .NET Framework addressed security feature bypass.
+This specific security update for the .NET Framework addressed security feature bypass.
 The security feature bypass was found in a .NET Framework component that did not correctly validate certain elements of a signed XML document.

 What Is Information Disclosure?